 Recently I learned about a project Google is working on Google Optimize.
 The replacement of Google Analytics Content Experiments that was replacing Google Website Optimizer with a new feature inside Google Tag Manager (GTM).

-It’s unclear if this project will be in one of Google’s first paid versions of Google Tag Manager Premium of be a free addition to the platform, maybe we will hear during Google’s Unveil event February 29th.
+It’s unclear if this project will be in one of Google’s first paid versions of Google Tag Manager Premium of being a free addition to the platform, maybe we will hear during Google’s Unveil event February 29th.
 With Google Ventures’ current investment in Optimizely rumors say they might acquire and not finish developing it alone.

 Updated March 17th, 2016: Google Optimize 360 is now live